DSLsofMath/DSLsofMath/Course2016.md

 - Teacher : Cezar Ionescu (cezar AT)
 - Examiner : Patrik Jansson (patrikj AT)
-- Teaching assistants: Irene Lobo Valbuena (lobo AT), Víctor López Juan (lopezv AT)
+- Teaching assistants: Irene Lobo Valbuena (lobo AT), Víctor López Juan (lopezv AT); from 2016-01-25 only Irene
 - Intern : Adam Sandberg Ericsson (saadam AT)

 Schedule